sreekeshiyer/sreekeshiyer/README.md

 </p>

 A little bit about myself and what I do -
+- ‎‍💼 Software Engineer @ JP Morgan Chase & Co.
 - 🧑‍🎓 B.E.
 Information Technology
 - 🚀 Working on JAMStack (Next.js, TailwindCSS, Supabase)
-- ☁️ AWS Community Builder
+- 🧡 AWS Community Builder

 ---